FuelLabs/sway-applications/counter-script/project/SPECIFICATION.md

 ### `counter_contract_id: ContractId`

-This is the ContractId of the CounterContract that we want to interact with
+This is the ContractId of the counter contract that we want to interact with

 ### `clear_count: bool`